 YouTube offers brands the chance to tell their story without cutting out the details.
 It’s every brand marketer’s dream to have a platform where you can share an unfiltered, uncropped, untrimmed narrative of your brand’s message, mission, and core values.

-Beauty brands are often ahead of the curve when it comes to adopting different formats and branching out to multiple channels—and YouTube is the perfect place to educate customers on products and how to use them.
-But it’s not just beauty brands leveraging YouTube—brands across industries are creating compelling videos to tap into audiences’ eagerness to learn and get lost in a never-ending stream of video content.
+Beauty brands are often ahead of the curve when it comes to adopting different formats and branching out to multiple channels — and YouTube is the perfect place to educate customers on products and how to use them.
+But it’s not just beauty brands leveraging YouTube — brands across industries are creating compelling videos to tap into audiences’ eagerness to learn and get lost in a never-ending stream of video content.

-BTS content performs well across the board.
+Behind-the-scenes content performs well across the board.
 Brand fans love getting a behind-the-scenes look into the world of their favorite companies, especially when it involves some familiar faces from Hollywood.
 This is a minimal effort tactic that can make a big impact on your reach.

 YouTubers were arguably the first influencers.
 Bloggers who were early to the YouTube game amassed millions of followers and some have created successful brands of their own.
 Brands are using their star power and cult followings to create viral videos of their own.